 Dr. Chuda: 1938, Lightning and the Lone Rider strip by Jack Kirby.
 50,000 year old immortal and telepath goes up against the Lone Rider in the Old West.

 Doctor Deemon: Speed Comics 20 (Harvey).
 A misnomer.
-Other than on the opening page, we villain is never called Doctor Deemon.
+Other than on the opening page, the villain is never called Doctor Deemon.
 The kids of the Young Defenders witness several people falling over dead and see a mysterious figure in black with a large wide brimmed hat.
 After tangling with him and getting the license plate to his car, they take the info to newspaperman Don Wright (who's secretly Captain Freedom natch).
 They track the car to biochemist Simon Green who apparently has developed a strong bacterial weapon in the Yellow Death.
 Tangling with him and his strangely garbed assistants, Freedom unmasks the scientist and gang as several Japanese medical students who had hijacked Greens experiments with deadly bacteria and kept him captured downstairs.

 Dr. Depression: 1939, Amazing-Man Comics #7, (Centaur).
 Traveling through an interdimensional rift(?) in the Pacific Ocean Dr. Depression found himself in the world of the polyp-men.
 There, he mentally subjugated one of the polyp-men and began to telepathically lure other travelers through the rift.
 Finally, he drew the Shark through the rift and attempted to transfer his mind into the Shark's body.
 The operation failed and his mind was consumed by his enthralled polyp-man.